 Who It’s Not The Best For

 If you love the feeling of an ultra-soft or extra-firm mattress, the CopperFlex 12″ by Brooklyn Bedding might not be the best fit.
-With a medium-firm feel (7/10), it strikes a balance between softness and support, but those who prefer a plush, sink-in feel or a very firm surface may want something different.
+With a medium-firm feel (7 out of 10), it strikes a balance between softness and support, but those who prefer a plush, sink-in feel or a very firm surface may want something different.

-Sleepers over 300 lbs. may also need a more supportive option like the CopperFlex Pro Hybrid, which is designed for higher weight limits.
+Sleepers over 300 lbs. may also need a more supportive options that are designed for higher weight limits.
 While the CopperFlex 12″ offers great value, it’s not ideal for those who need a softer, firmer, or more heavy-duty mattress.

 “I was very skeptical when I bought this mattress because it was so cheap!
 BUT WOW, it is so comfortable.
 I am very happy with my purchase.
 It is way better than what I was sleeping on previously.”